emirror-de/lewp-rs/.github/ISSUE_TEMPLATE/bug-report.md

 Anything else important to know about?

-## Checklist
+## Checklist (Please remove after checking)

-- [ ] Checked the repository if the bug has already been reported
+- [ ] Has this bug already been reported in the repository issues?
-- [ ] Description of expected behavior is provided
+- [ ] Is the description of the expected behavior comprehensible for others?
-- [ ] Description of actual behavior is provided
+- [ ] Is the description of the actual behavior comprehensible?
+- [ ] Can I reproduce the error with the provided steps?
-- [ ] Screenshots or code example are inserted or linked
+- [ ] If possible, are screenshots or code example inserted or linked?
-- [ ] Steps to reproduce are clear and tested
+- [ ]